 Author: Donna Jeno-Amici

-This position is part of the National Institute of Standards (NIST) Professional Research Experience (PREP) program.
-NIST recognizes that its research staff may wish to collaborate with researchers at academic institutions on specific projects of mutual interest, thus requiring that such institutions must be the recipient of a PREP award.
+This position is part of the National Institute of Standards (NIST) Professional Research Experience (PREP) program in support of microwave impedance measurements.
+NIST recognizes that its research staff may wish to collaborate with researchers at academic institutions on specific projects of mutual interest, thus requires that such institutions must be the recipient of a PREP award.
 The PREP program requires staff from a wide range of backgrounds to work on scientific research in many areas.
 Employees in this position will perform technical work that underpins the scientific research of the collaboration.

 The work will entail: